Poincar\'e series of valuations on functions over a field: Abstract

 \section{Abstract}

-For a subfield $\K$ of the field $\C$ of complex numbers, we consider curve and divisorial valuations on the algebra $\K[[x,y]]$ of formal power series in two variables with the coeficients in $\K$.
-We compute the semigroup Poincar\'e series and the classical Poincar\'e series of a valuation.
+For a subfield $\K$ of the field $\C$ of complex numbers, we consider curve and divisorial valuations on the algebra $\K[[x,y]]$ of formal power series in two variables with the coefficients in $\K$.
+We compute the semigroup Poincar\'e series and the classical Poincar\'e series of a (discrete, rank one) valuation on it.